mfem/mfem/CONTRIBUTING.md

   builds at the end of the PR.
 These should run clean, so address any errors as soon as possible.

+- If triggered, track the status of LLNL Gitlab tests.
+If failing, ask an _LLNL contributor_ for details.

 ### Pull Request Checklist